rspec/rspec.github.io/source/blog/2017-02-15-now-in-beta-effective-testing-with-rspec-3.md

 introduced thousands of people to RSpec and helped them get the most out of the framework.
 Since that time, RSpec has continued to evolve.
 RSpec 3 brought many changes to help developers build and test better Ruby programs.
-The RSpec Book, released over 6 years ago, does not cover these changes.
+The RSpec Book, now quite out of date, does not cover these changes.
 Readers have been
 asking: _is there going to be a new book?_

 In fact, [Ian Dees](https://twitter.com/undees) and I have been hard at work on